bellyfat/pybankid-example-app/README.md

 #### iOS

 Using `redirect=null` on iOS results in a correct opening of the BankID app, but never closes it after signing is complete.
-On iOS > 9.0, a "Back to <browser_name>"-option is present in the top left corner of the screen, but on earlier versions one is left with the only opportunity to reopen the used browser manually.
+On iOS > 9.0, a "Back to *BrowserName*"-option is present in the top left corner of the screen, but on earlier versions one is left with the only opportunity to reopen the used browser manually.

 #### Android